Mike Evans Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 - Note: Evans' stats vs. Falcons date back to 2016.

-- The Falcons have the NFL's 13th-ranked pass defense this season, yielding 249.3 yards per game through the air.
+- This week Evans will face the NFL's 13th-ranked pass defense (249.3 yards allowed per game).

-- The Falcons' defense is 27th in the league, allowing 1.9 passing touchdowns per game.
+- The Falcons have conceded 21 passing TDs this season (1.9 per game), ranking them 27th among NFL defenses.

 Recent Performances

-- In last week's outing against the Colts, Evans was targeted six times, picking up 16 yards on three receptions.
+- In last week's game against the Colts, Evans was targeted six times and racked up three catches for 16 yards.

-- Evans' during his last three games stat line reveals 11 catches for 151 yards and two touchdowns.
-He put up 50.3 yards per game, and was targeted 20 times.
+- In his last three games, Evans has racked up 50.3 yards per game with two touchdowns, hauling in 11 passes on 20 targets.

 Evans' Tampa Bay Teammates